Diversity and Inclusion in Clinical Trials

 Funding Opportunity Announcements

 Clinical trials and other forms of clinical research focused on populations experiencing health disparities are vital to improving our understanding of the causes of many diseases that affect these populations.
 New insights from such studies can transform medical practice and health promotion in targeted populations.
-Please see our list of Active NIMHD Funding Opportunities for more information.
+See Active NIMHD Funding Opportunities for more information.

 NIMHD-Supported Research Projects

-NIMHD sponsored a Funding Opportunity Announcement (RFA-MD-11-005) to support projects that identified evidence-based strategies to increase enrollment of racial and ethnic minorities into clinical trials.
+NIMHD sponsored a Funding Opportunity Announcement (RFA-MD-11-005) to support projects that identified evidence-based strategies to increase enrollment of racial and ethnic minority persons into clinical trials.
 Below are examples of some of these projects with links to published findings or guidelines for best practices.
+Projects included:

 - Worked with StrokeNet, NIH’s network of clinical trials addressing stroke, to ensure that all funded trials have acceptable racial and ethnic minority participant recruitment plans.